Social media pundits, and media talking heads, like doing cross generation comparisons – with the general thesis being

 Central HVAC Adoption by Decade

-- Central systems were still considered a luxury feature.
+- Central HVAC systems were a luxury feature.

 - 1980: About 35–40% of homes had central AC.